 The information in this section concerning the operations of the District and the District's finances are provided as supplementary information only, and it should not be inferred from the inclusion of this information in this Official Statement that the principal of and interest on the Bonds is payable from the general fund of the District.
-The Bonds are payable only from the revenues generated by an ad valorem tax levied by the County on properties within the boundaries of the former Elementary School District for the payment thereof.
+The Bonds are payable only from the revenues generated by an ad valorem tax levied by the County on properties within the District for the payment thereof.
 See "THE BONDS - Security and Sources of Payment" herein.